Expanding and Sustaining

 This model maps a comprehensive set of 8 opportunity areas for scalability and sustainability, each shaped by insights from our research.
 These areas highlight where design has the potential to create a meaningful impact and invite solution exploration.

-Translating insights into concepts
+Translating insights into concepts that enable CAPABLE to scale and sustain

-We proposed four concepts to support CAPABLE’s growth, each addressing the challenge from a different systemic angle.
 These concepts were developed with the opportunity areas and design principles in mind.
 They are intended to frame potential areas for future research, help the CAPABLE National Center envision future scenarios, and imagine actionable steps toward them.

 In an internal workshop, our class generated 15 opportunity areas, which formed the foundation for over 100 initial ideas.
 From there, teams developed the most promising ideas into 12 concept sketches.
 We then clustered similar concepts, built on them, and refined them through insightdriven iteration to ultimately arrive at these four concepts.